-Those stakeholders who agreed that transmission tariff structures impact on the efficient functioning of the internal electricity market (66 per cent either agreed or strongly agreed with that statement) the majority (59 per cent) also stated that the current heterogeneity in electricity transmission structures across European countries can and may in future give rise to altered investment decisions.
+Those stakeholders who agreed that transmission tariff structures impact on the efficient functioning of the IEM, the majority also stated that the current heterogeneity in electricity transmission structures across European countries can and may in future give rise to altered investment decisions.
 Some stakeholders also stated that differences in tariff structures distorted investment decisions, and was one of the main problems identified with the current tariffs arrangements that apply between European countries.